June 4-14 | Charleston, SC

 Rob Turkewitz is a trial lawyer specializing in complex civil litigation.
 He came to Charleston in 1985 as a Navy lawyer and, after four years, entered private practice.
 Active in the community, he served as President of Kahal Kadosh Beth Elohim, where he discovered the Organ Controversy and the resulting litigation.
 Inspired by Rabbi Poznanski's celebrated words at the dedication of the new sanctuary, he and Elijah Siegler developed the story as a musical.
 Rob and his wife, Deborah, live on James Island and have three children.
 In his spare time, he enjoys writing, sailing, and inventing.

-Robin Shuler | Stage Manager
+Robin Shuler | Dramaturg

 Robin Shuler has been a storyteller for as long as she can remember.
 A graduate of the College of Charleston, she spent a decade with Chopstick Theater writing, directing, touring, and performing.